 - Reduce chronic pain

-- A 2002 study discovered that guided imagery was able to reduce anxiety and depression in people struggling with an advanced form of cancer. ⁴⁸
+- A 2002 study reported that it helped reduce depression and anxiety in people with advanced cancer. ⁴⁸

 Even though research is limited, guided imagery may be an adequate option for those who find it difficult to practice meditation.